Papyrus (company): History

 The first Papyrus retail shop was opened in 1973 by Margrit Schurman in Berkeley, California.
 It began as the retail wing of Schurman Fine Papers (now, the Schurman Retail Group).
 The original store was opened for less than $1,000 and featured a variety of fine art-inspired greeting cards, postcards, and other paper products.
 Over the next five years, more Papyrus stores opened around the United States, and the company soon began selling franchises.
 In the 1980s, the company began domestic production of Papyrus products.

 In 1991, Dominique Schurman became the CEO of Schurman Fine Papers and Papyrus.
 At that time, there were around 37 Papyrus stores nationwide, and the company was bringing in $10 million per year.
 By 2005, the company operated around 146 Papyrus retail shops.
 In 2009, Papyrus's parent company, Schurman Retail Group, purchased all 346 American Greetings retail shops.
 A number of these stores were eventually rebranded as Papyrus stores.

-On January 16, 2020, it was announced that all 260 remaining Papyrus and other Schurman retail stores would be closing.
-On January 17, 2020, liquidation sales began in all stores under the management of Gordon Brothers.
-30 of their closed stores were picked up by Paper Source by early March 2020.
+By January 2020, all 260 remaining Papyrus and other Schurman retail stores were closed, and liquidation sales began in all stores under the management of Gordon Brothers.
+30 of their closed stores were picked up by Paper Source two months later.